Authority

 Provision and Protection.
 Love is not contingent.
 Owe duties of provision and protection.
 Those being led cannot teem with life if they don’t have the necessities of life or if they are harrowed be enemies.
 Leaders take the hits.
 A king who only taxes, who only takes but never gives, is not a king but a bully.

-Conflicting responsibilities: Good king seeks the flourishing of his subjects.
-But good king must also send subjects to die in war, punish subjects for breaking peace.
+Conflicting responsibilities: A good king seeks the flourishing of his subjects.
+But a good king must also send subjects to die in war, punish subjects for breaking peace.
 Behold I send you out as sheep amidst the wolves.
 Standing as Steven is martyred.
+The king who refuses to allow his people to experience any suffering is not protecting them – he lessens them.

-Cannot be responsibility to ensure that they never experience loss or pain or want or discomfort.
+It cannot be the parent’s responsibility to ensure that their child never experiences loss or pain or want or discomfort.
 Always happy, always watched, always given desires.
 Never pushed, never asked to serve, never asked to sacrifice, never struggle, never expected to grow.

 Use of force